 Remaining objective is one of the most beneficial interpersonal skills you, as a board member, can possess.
 Consider all points of view and what benefits your community (and not necessarily you) the most before arriving at a decision.
 Personal agendas are not helpful, nor welcome.

 Bonus Tip: Expressing gratitude and appreciation in communication is an important part of fostering engagement between board members and between boards and residents.
 When people feel more appreciated, they tend to let their guard down and engage more.

 Board members are most effective when they communicate well with each other.
 In fact, just about everything a board does is enhanced by using strong interpersonal skills.
 By improving these skills within your board, you’ll be able to create a thriving community with less work.

-For additional guidance to help foster better communication within your board, download our guide on developing effective communication or contact FirstService Residential.
+For additional guidance to help foster better HOA board communication, download our guide on developing effective communication or contact FirstService Residential.